chimpler/pyhocon/README.md

 ## Tool

-We provide a conversion tool to convert from HOCON to the JSON and .properties format:
+We provide a conversion tool to convert from HOCON to the JSON, .properties and YAML formats:

 ####  JSON